10 Breathtaking Countries That Will Be Uninhabitable by 2050 Because of Climate Change

 Solomon Island

-This south pacific island is an archipelago containing about 1000 islands.
+This South Pacific island is an archipelago containing about 1000 islands.
 Within the past century, 6 islands had already disappeared with an additional 6 islands already submerged in seawater by an average of 41%.

 This is proof that if nothing is done to mitigate the effects of climate change on this small Island country, it may cease to exist in the near future.